 Jon Clifton is the Global Managing Partner of Gallup, an advisory firm that specializes in big data analytics of employees, customers, students and citizens.
 Jon’s mission is to help 7 billion citizens be heard on their most pressing work and life issues through the Gallup World Poll, a 100-year initiative spanning 150 countries.

 Jon is a nonresident Senior Fellow at Baylor University’s Institute for Studies of Religion.
-He serves on the board of the Meridian International Center, StreetWise Partners and Findyr.
-He is a member of Gallup’s Public Release Committee, the governance board that oversees and maintains Gallup’s public release standards for data, research and methodology.
+He serves on the board of Gallup, the Meridian International Center, StreetWise Partners and Findyr.

 Because of his expertise, Jon has been interviewed on BBC News, C-SPAN’s Washington Journal, and Al-Jazeera, and has testified in front of the U.S. Congress on the state of American small business and entrepreneurship.
 He is a frequent contributor on Gallup.com and has written for The Hill, The Diplomatic Courier, and The Global Action Report.

-Jon received a bachelor’s degree in political science and history from the University of Michigan and a juris doctorate in international law from the University of Nebraska.
+Jon received a bachelor’s degree in political science and history from the University of Michigan and a juris doctor in international law from the University of Nebraska.
+He was awarded an honorary doctorate in humane letters from Midland University.

-Padma joined the Deutsche Bank in 2011.
-Padma began her career as a chemical engineer and entered the financial industry 19 years ago.
+Padma Elmgart is the Chief Technology Officer for Global Atlantic.
+She has 20 years of experience most recently as the Chief Information Officer at Deutsche Bank Americas.
+Padma began her career as a chemical engineer and entered the financial industry 20 years ago.
 Prior to Deutsche Bank, Padma worked at Barclays, Lehman Brothers and JP Morgan in various technology roles.
 Padma holds a Bachelor’s degree in Chemical Engineering and a Master’s degree in Computer Science from University College London.

 Mr. Greenbarg is a Senior Managing Director and General Counsel of Avenue Capital Group.
 He is responsible for legal matters across the firm’s strategies.
 Mr. Greenbarg focuses on all areas affecting the firm’s management companies and funds, including structuring new investment products, drafting all constituent documents for the funds and general contract work.
 Prior to joining Avenue in 2003, Mr. Greenbarg was an Associate in the Investment Funds practice at Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he specialized in the formation, structuring and development of private equity funds, institutional funds, hedge funds and other private investment partnerships.
 Mr. Greenbarg received a B.A. in Psychology from the University of Pennsylvania where he graduated Phi Beta Kappa, summa cum laude, with Honors (1997) and a J.D. from New York University School of Law (2000).
 He joined the StreetWise Board in 2017.